 For your inbound goods you need to have contingencies in place to ensure that goods will continue to come your way.
 If you are shipping goods via ocean and your port of call is closed because of a dock-worker’s strike you still need to get a hold of your goods.
 You can always ship via airplane but that can be an extremely expensive proposition.

-You must also consider what to do if there are weather related delays that can often come during the winter.
+You must also consider what to do if there are weather related delays that can often come during the winter, or if there are any risks to transportation vehicles and serious signs of breaking down.

 And you must be highly cognizant of your cut-off times for making delivery promises to customers.
 Can you ensure that your customers will have their packages before Christmas if you take orders on December 22nd?
 If not, you need to ensure that you set a cut-off date that is realistic.
 Christmas is not when you want to disappoint a customer because your package did not arrive under their Christmas tree on time.